 Gains and losses resulting from changes in fair value are basically recognised directly in equity (fair value reserve) after the deduction of deferred taxes.
 Impairment losses that reflect a lasting and significant decline in fair value are recognised to profit or loss and removed from the fair value reserve.
-If circumstances at a later measurement date should indicate that fair value has increased as a result of events which occurred after the recognition of the impairment loss, a corresponding reversal of the impairment loss is generally recognised to profit or loss.
-Impairment losses recognised to profit or loss for available-forsale equity instruments may only be reversed without recognition to profit or loss.
+If circumstances at a later measurement date should indicate that fair value has increased as a result of events which occurred after the recognised to profit or loss.
+Impairment losses recognised to profit or loss for available-for-sale equity instruments may only be reversed without recognition to profit or loss.
 Impairment losses to equity instruments that are measured at cost may neither be reversed to profit or loss nor recognised directly in equity.